Graduate Application FAQ

 Do you accept applications from international students?

 Yes.
-You can find more specific information at FSU's International Center: http://cge.fsu.edu/newstudents/applyingtofsu.cfm.
+You can find more specific information on the FSU International Students page.
 They can answer your specific questions about immigration documents, financial information, and the like.
 Also, note especially their table which directs you to the relevant office to answer questions about different aspects of the application process.

 The deadline for submitting the application falls on a weekday/holiday.
 The university isn't even open and surely no one will be reading applications then.
 Do I really need to get it in by then?